Do You Need to Include the Company’s Address (or Yours) on a Cover Letter?

 Since we recommend using the same header from your resume for your cover letter, your city location will be listed there too so they can tell if you’re local — that’s the only physical location they’ll need from you.

-Still not convinced that you shouldn’t include the company’s address, though?
+Still not convinced that you submit your cover letter without the company address, though?
 Maybe you’re still thinking, “Better safe than sorry.”
 Fair enough, but let’s break it down a little further: